theatashaikh/theatashaikh/README.md

 # Hi there, I'm Ata Shaikh (He/Him)👋

 ## 👨‍💻 About Me
-Passionate AI and Web Developer | Data Science Enthusiast | M.Sc.
-AI Student
+Passionate Data Analyst | Data Scientist | Web developer

-I'm a passionate developer and data scientist with a strong background in web development and machine learning.
+I have a strong background in Data Analysis, Web development and machine learning.
 I hold a Bachelor's degree in Information Technology and I'm currently pursuing a Master's degree in Artificial Intelligence.
 Here's a bit more about me:

 **Name:** Ata Shaikh

 **DOB:** Sept 24, 2000

-**Location**: Bhiwandi, Maharashtra, India
+**Location**: India

 **Interests:** Data Analysis, Data Science, Machine Learning, Web Development, and Problem-solving.